 Our friends at Radio Merseyside

-Nicky Platt holds a regular dog behaviour slot on BBC Radio Merseyside every Wednesday morning.
+Nicki Platt holds a regular dog behaviour slot on BBC Radio Merseyside every Wednesday morning.
 She takes calls from listeners and offers tips and hints on how to combat unacceptable behaviour exhibited by your dog.
-Nicky kindly invited me to come along to the show for a guest slot to talk about Boxer Rescue and to promote some of the dogs in our care.
+Nicky kindly invited the BDRNE team to come along to the show for a guest slot to talk about Boxer Rescue and to promote some of the dogs in our care.

 You can listen to the clip here.

-Nicky is the Merseyside area representative for Bark Busters.
-If you need Nicky or one of her colleagues to help you with your dog's behaviour then contact Bark Busters for advice.
+Nicki is the Merseyside area representative for Bark Busters.
+If you need Nicki or one of her colleagues to help you with your dog's behaviour then contact Bark Busters for advice.